 What are your goals?

-Do you want to increase the number of bookings during the shoulder season, as your rental normally is booked out during the peak season?
+Do you want to increase the number of bookings during the shoulder season, when you see the lowest number of bookings?

-By knowing what exactly you want to achieve and by when you can set smart marketing goals in line with these strategic business goals to grow your business.
+By knowing exactly what you want to achieve and when, you can set smart marketing goals to grow your business.

 Who is your target audience?

-An important question to ask when drawing up your plan, is who your ideal guest is?
-Are you hoping to attract families, business travelers, big groups or even guests from a specific country or region?
+When crafting your vacation rental marketing plan, it’s important to consider who your ideal guest is.
+Are you hoping to attract families, big groups, business travelers, young couples, or digital nomads?
+Maybe you even want to market to guests from a specific country or region.

-This would often have a lot to do with the type and size of your property.
+This will likely be determined by the type and size of your property.
 For example, if you have a large rural property, you are probably looking for groups or families.
 However, if you have a small pad in the city center, you probably want to target business travelers who fly in and out for meetings and business conferences.

-Do some research into your ideal guest online, for example in online communities and social media channels.
-Also, speak to this type of guest in person about their needs and preferences.
-Next, consider creating a fictional guest persona or a few guest personas for your typical guest(s), naming them and including their demographic profile, such as age, income and address.
+Research your ideal guest online by checking out online communities and social media channels.
+You can even try speaking to this type of guest in person about their needs and preferences.
+Next, consider creating a fictional guest persona (or multiple) for your typical guest(s), naming them and including their demographic profile, such as age, income, and address.
 Don’t forget to include their wider interests and hobbies.

 Where can your target audience be found?